tdhopper/tdhopper.com/content/post/2018-02-28–data-science-faq.md

 *Did you feel that operations research was too theoretical and had that you had to hustle outside the classroom and build stat/ML skills separately?*

 Operations research programs have wildly different curriculums.
 Mine didn't do a great job preparing me for real-world applications, but that might be better learned on the job anyway.
-My program allowed me to build statistics and ML expertise only because I had flexibilty in the courses I could select; I was able to take a handful of stats/ML related classes.
+My program allowed me to build statistics and ML expertise only because I had flexibility in the courses I could select; I was able to take a handful of stats/ML related classes.
 Other programs might not offer that.

 *Should I get a masters degree in statistics?*